kadamwhite/talks/2019/wcbos/responsive-blocks.md

 ???

 As described before, we can provide a JSON object as the value for our data attribute to use a custom set of container breakpoints for a specific element.

-I've provided a `responsive_container_breakpoints` helper, which JSON-encodes & escapes a PHP array of classname-size pairs.

 ---